Yodkhunpon Sittraiphum: Biography and career

-Yodkhunpon started training and fighting Muay Thai at the age of twelve at Sitraipum camp which was just a field with rudimental equipment, no ring in the Roi Et Province.
-He received his ring name under the teaching Thongpon Kwamsawat.
+Mongkon Suknongbwa was born on May 4, 1968 in Suwannaphum, Thailand.
+He began training and fighting in Muay Thai at the age of twelve at Sitraipum camp which was just a field with rudimentary equipment, and no ring in the Roi Et Province.
+He received his ring name under the teaching of Thongpon Kwamsawat.
 Yodkhunpon followed his team when it moved to establish an actual gym called Lukjaopomehsak.
 There he trained alongside Samson Isaan before going to Bangkok to fight.
-Yodkhunpon received his nickname during the period when he fought at Samrong Stadium, one of the officials, Anucha Watcharatangka, called him the "Elbow Hunter of 100 Stitches" as his opponents would always end the fights with cuts, win or loss.
+Yodkhunpon received his nickname during the period when he fought at Samrong Stadium, where one of the officials, Anucha Watcharatangka, called him the "Elbow Hunter of 100 Stitches" as his opponents would always end the fights with cuts, win or lose.

 After his fighting career, Yodkhunpon went to live in Pattaya and became a trainer for various camps including Petchrungruang.